bnitkin/embedded-exercise/README.md

 ## Test framework
 I didn't want to set up gtest or a real unit test framework for a demonstration, so these tests use C's native `assert` keyword and manual setup/teardown.
+A single failed assert will immediately stop the program, so executing to the end indicates every assertion passed.

 ## Notes
 I've sprinkled some comments starting with `//BJN` throughout.
 These show